yo-yo-yo-jbo/uac_bypasses/README.md

 - `Auto elevated executables` - the best way to hunt for these is to look for an embedded manifest in them that says `<autoElevate>true</autoElevate>`.
 - `Auto elevated COM objects` - those are DLLs that are under a specific list

 Usually UAC bypasses are logic bugs that let an attacker affect an auto-elevated program's operation or flow in a way that ultimately executes arbitrary code.
-I'd like to share a few examples I discovered in the past:
+I'd like to share a few examples I discovered in the past (all of those were reported and fixed over time):

 ## Environment variable poisoning
 The code flow in the auto-elevated `SystemSettingsAdminFlows.exe` when given the command-line argument `InstallInternalDeveloperModePackage` demonstrates this technique well: